gieoon/NextJS-Firebase-CMS-Blank-Template-/README.md

-Blank template to help create websites and update them through Firebase.
+Blank template to create websites and update them through Firebase.

+Our agency website, [webbi.co.nz](https://www.webbi.co.nz) is built with this template.

 - Hosted by Vercel
 - Firestore and Firebase Storage as a CMS with basic editing capabilities.